 Report cards are distributed every nine weeks.
-Parents should sign the report card and return it to school in a timely manner.
+Parents should sign the report card and return it to school within a week.
 Concerns regarding a student's grade(s) should be discussed with the child's teacher.
-Progress reports are sent home near the middle of each quarter.
-For teachers who send weekly reports, the weekly report in the middle of the quarter is your child's Progress report.
+Midterm reports are sent home during the middle of each quarter.
+For teachers who send weekly reports, the weekly report in the middle of the quarter is your child's midterm report.